Dust buildup is something normal for manufacturing plants. There are countless reasons for its occurrence:

 4. Reduce the movement of materials within the facility

 The less traffic there is – the better.
 Friction between tires and the floor’s surface could result in the creation of dust.
 Speed will accelerate that process.
 Fast-moving objects will stir up more dust.
 If you can find an efficient solution which reduces the movement and speed of objects without negatively affecting the manufacturing process, your factory will become safer for everyone.

 5. Reducing the exposed surfaces will help

 Keeping everything orderly and storing smaller materials inside containers will help in the fight against dust.
 It is an efficient solution.
-There will be less dust than before, and the remaining dirt particles will pile up somewhere waiting for someone to quickly remove them.
+There will be less dust than before.
+The remaining dirt particles will pile up; waiting for someone to remove them.

 6. Using dust control curtains or walls can save you time, efforts, and money

 A neat solution to containing dust and preventing it from spreading would be the use of special curtains.
 They will separate different facility compartments and prevent tiny airborne particles from entering or leaving.
 The curtains will act as a barrier between people and specific processes.
 The dust will remain in a controlled environment, so you can quickly and easily remove it later.
 Such curtain walls will help in securing a healthy working environment with high standards.